Bengejd/Ionic-Plugin-Assistant/README.md

 ## Project Status

 IPA is currently under development.
+The Android platform is incomplete, but is being actively worked on.

 ###### Looking for contributors to help with the Android templating.